sethdavis118/SnowSeeker/README.md

 # SnowSeeker
-Followed tutorial during 100 Days of SwiftUI course
+This is not something I came up with.
+I followed the tutorial during 100 Days of SwiftUI course.